shakyasimha/shakyasimha/README.md

 ### About Me

-Electronics Engineering graduate student, currently working as a Python developer.
+Electronics Engineer, currently working as a freelance web developer..
 Also an amateur musician, currently focused on learning Jazz Guitar.

 ### Skills